 Go!
 Go!
 Cory Carson

 This is a sweet little show about a car called Cory Carson and his family and friends.
-It goes a long way in teaching about friendship in an adventure-filled trip.
+It goes a long way in teaching about friendship, in an adventure-filled virtual trip.
 It is from the Go!
 Go!
 Toy series from Vtech so it has a bit of a commercial aspect to it.
 But children love to have the toys for the cartoons they love!
 I think my son started liking it a bit more when he realized that the car racing track he had was from the same show.

 Frankly, this is the only show where I have seen my son laugh out loud!
-It’s easy on the eyes – a white background with colorful characters.
+It’s easy on the eyes – white background with colorful characters.
 No clutter.
 There aren’t too many characters and the children immediately get drawn to it.
-Zaviar gets a good laugh from it even now when he’s four and already seen all the episodes more than once.
+Zaviar gets a good laugh from it even now when he’s four and has already seen all the episodes more than once.
 There’s also a narrator in the show who keeps explaining what’s going on and also involves the kids who are watching so that they can interact.
 I think this is a perfect “first show” for kids because it manages to retain their attention.